How To Overcome Alcohol Addiction

 Yes, you can certainly stop drinking alcohol on your own without having to rely on a program or a counselor, although both are certainly worth considering.
 Bear in mind, however, that the actual process of detoxing from alcohol can be extremely hazardous to your health.

-Alcohol detox usually takes about an average of 2-4 days, but if you’ve been drinking excessively for years, and you stop drinking suddenly, you may face a risk of very serious side effects, such as convulsions, hallucinations, and even heart seizures that may result in death.
+Alcohol detox usually takes about an average of 2-4 days, but if you’ve been drinking excessively for years, and you stop drinking suddenly, you may face a risk of very serious side effects and experience withdrawal symptoms, such as convulsions, hallucinations, heart issues and even seizures that may result in death.

 All of this makes for excellent reasons to not take alcohol detoxification lightly.
 Hence, do not try this on your own at home.
-Admit yourself into an alcohol treatment facility and allow the professionals to help you safely detox.
+Admit yourself into an alcohol treatment facility and allow the professionals to help you detox safely.

 Disclaimer: The content is purely informative and educational in nature and should not be construed as medical advice.
 Please use the content only in consultation with an appropriate certified medical or healthcare professional.